Explore Car Insurance

 At this point, you should have a good idea as to why your claim was denied.
 If you’re still convinced your claim has been dismissed unfairly, you now have all the information you need to escalate your dispute even further.

-If you haven’t gone through the insurer’s IDR, you can still make a complaint to the AFCA, though this must be within six years of the claim being rejected.2
+If you haven’t gone through the insurer’s IDR, you can still make a complaint to AFCA, though this must be within six years of the date the claim occurred.2

-If you’re unhappy with AFCA and the insurer’s IDR outcomes, you can still take further action.
+If you’re unhappy with AFCA’s decision or outcomes, you can still take further action.

-You can take your insurance provider to court to try and settle the matter.
-Small claims tribunals differ from state to state, so contact your state legal body or seek legal advice for further information about the validity of your dispute if you wish to take legal action.
+You have the option of settling the dispute in court.
+Small claims tribunals and court cases differ from state to state.
+Contact your state’s legal centre or seek independent legal advice about the validity of your dispute if you wish to take legal action.

-If you pursue legal action, you should ensure you have first attempted all other steps beforehand.
+If you pursue legal action, you should ensure you have attempted all the steps above beforehand.
 Also, keep in mind the legal costs involved in taking action can be hefty.

 Sources

 1 General Insurance Code of Practice.
-Australian Financial Complaints Authority, Insurance Council of Australia.
-2014.
+Insurance Council of Australia.
+2023.

 single alexksander portrait in bottom global block